Farm Policy Glossary

 National posted price--Weekly price announced by the CCC for peanuts used to determine the loan repayment rate.

 No net cost--A requirement that a price support program be operated at no cost to the Federal Government.
 The No-Net-Cost Act of 1982 required participants in the 1982 and subsequent tobacco programs to pay an assessment to cover potential losses in operating the tobacco price support program.
-A no-net-cost provision for sugar was initiated under the Food Security Act of 1985, suspended under the 1996 Farm Act, and reimplemented under the 2002 Farm Act and is continued in the 2008 Farm Act.
+A no-net-cost provision for sugar was initiated under the Food Security Act of 1985, suspended under the 1996 Farm Bill, and reimplemented under the 2002 Farm Bill and is continued in the 2008 Farm Bill.

 Noninsured Crop Disaster Assistance Program (NAP)--Program that provides coverage similar to CAT insurance to producers of noninsurable crops.
 Administered by USDA's Farm Service Agency.